censys/censys-splunk/docs/support.rst

 Install and configuration
 -------------------------

+    - **Add-on:** See :ref:`Add-on Installation <add-on/index:install the censys add-on for splunk>` for more information.
-    See :ref:`Installation` for more information.
+    - **ASM App:** See :ref:`ASM App Installation <asm-app/index:install the censys asm app for splunk>` for more information.

 Troubleshooting an issue?
 -------------------------

-    See :ref:`Troubleshooting` for more information.
+    See :ref:`troubleshooting:troubleshooting` for more information.

 Need more help?
 ---------------